DLF (company)

-Delhi Land & Finance (DLF Limited) is a commercial real estate developer.
-It was founded by Chaudhary Raghvendra Singh in 1946 and it is based in New Delhi, India.
-DLF developed residential colonies in Delhi such as, Model Town, Rajouri Garden, Krishna Nagar, South Extension, Greater Kailash, Kailash Colony, and Hauz Khas.
+DLF Limited (formerly Delhi Land & Finance) is an Indian commercial real estate development company.
+It was founded by Chaudhary Raghvendra Singh in 1946, and it is based in New Delhi, India.
+DLF has developed residential colonies in Delhi such as Model Town, Rajouri Garden, Krishna Nagar, South Extension, Greater Kailash, Kailash Colony, and Hauz Khas.
 DLF builds residential, office, and retail properties.

-With the passage of Delhi Development Act in 1957, the local government assumed control of real estate development in Delhi and banned private real estate developers.
-As a result, DLF began acquiring land at a relatively low cost outside the area controlled by the Delhi Development Authority, in the district of Gurgaon, in the adjacent state of Haryana.
+With the passage of the Delhi Development Act in 1957, the local government assumed control of real estate development and banned private real estate developers from Delhi proper.
+As a result, DLF began acquiring land at a relatively low cost outside the area controlled by the Delhi Development Authority, in the district of Gurgaon, and in the adjacent state of Haryana.
 In the mid-1970s, the company started developing their DLF City project at Gurgaon.
-Its plans included hotels, infrastructure and special economic zones-related development projects.
+This included hotels, infrastructure, and special economic zones-related development projects.